alexanderking-io/interledger-hackathon/README.md

 ## Learnings

-We learned how to integrate the open API
+We learned how to integrate the open API and solve the issues presented by the challenge.
+Integrating different languages using various different frameworks.
+How to collaborate and code together using GitHub.

+## Achievements

+Getting the API to work.
+Creating an effective solution that has great market value.
+Working together and not sleeping

+## What comes next?

+Fixing a few bugs in the pipeline and getting it ready for production